 Sept.
 28: Tony Valdez Large Band.

 Live music takes place in West Des Moines’ Valley Junction from 5:30-8:30 p.m. at Railroad Park.
 Find morme information at valleyjunction.com.

-Kutcher spoke with the Register on Monday and talked about the Native Fund's Metallica concert, which is set to take place next month at the Iowa Speedway.
-Aaron Young/The Register
+Kutcher spoke with the Register about the Native Fund's Metallica concert, which took place at the Iowa Speedway on June 8, 2017.
+Wochit

 More central Iowa shows

 Machine Gun Kelly at Seven Flags Event Center (May 26): 515 Alive alum returns for a show in Clive.
 7 p.m. $30.

 Tech N9ne at the Val Air Ballroom (May 28): One of the Midwest's favorite rappers makes his West Des Moines return.
 8 p.m. $35.

 Middle Western at the Des Moines Social Club (June 1): David Zollo and William Elliott Whitmore-fronted blues rock group.
 7 p.m.
 Free.